Installing/Deleting .deb Packages on Linux

 5. Record the Real Name of the Package

 The filename of the .deb package may be different from the actual package name.
 When you use the installation command, the real package name will appear in a message saying Note, selecting 'REAL_PACKAGE_NAME' instead of './FILENAME'.
-Copy that REAL_PACKAGE_NAME and make sure to write it down somewhere, in case you need to delete the package at any time.
+Copy that name and write it down somewhere, in case you need to delete the package later.

 Your new app should appear in your computer's Applications menu.